itz4blitz/Github-PR-Notification-Slack/README.md

 # GitHub PR Notification Bot

-This repository contains a GitHub PR Notification Bot that fetches open pull requests from a designated GitHub repository and sends Slack notifications with the PR details.
+This repository contains a GitHub PR Notification Bot that fetches open pull requests from GitHub and sends Slack notifications with the PR details.
 The bot is designed to run in a Docker container.

 ## Prerequisites

 - **Docker**: Ensure that Docker is installed on your system.
 You can download and install Docker from the official Docker website.
+- **Slack**: Create a Slack incoming webhook:
+    1. Go to your Slack workspace settings.
+    2. Navigate to `Manage apps` > `Custom Integrations` > `Incoming WebHooks`.
+    3. Choose the channel where you want the notifications to be sent and then click on `Add Incoming WebHooks Integration`.
+    4. Copy the Webhook URL.
+You'll use this in the `.env` configuration.

 ## Getting Started